-The headlines are everywhere: 60 is the New Sexy, 50 is the New 30, 70 is the New 50.
+The headlines are everywhere: 60 is the New Sexy, 50 is the New 30, and 70 is the New 50.
 It doesn’t take a genius to figure out everyone wants to feel sexy and attractive.
 But society has been telling women for…well, forever, that after 35 or maybe 40, we’re no longer worthy of attention.
 After 50, we are most definitely on the proverbial shelf.
 Not even a decent shelf.
-I’m talking about the shelf at the back of the pantry where things like that 5-year old can of cranberry sauce sit covered in dust.
+I’m talking about the shelf at the back of the pantry where things like that 5-year-old can of cranberry sauce sit covered in dust.

 That was Then

 Think of our mothers’ generation.
 The majority were housewives, and they didn’t have a lot of acceptable options for turning back the hands of time or at least trying to.
 In 1956, Clairol introduced at-home hair color with a brilliant campaign, “Does she or doesn’t she?”
 The Miss Clairol product made it possible for women to use that evasive “only my hairdresser knows for sure” to avoid divulging the secret that they used hair color to craft an appealing public self.
 If a woman went so far as to have an actual facelift, she disappeared for two weeks to a “spa vacation” and returned with tightened skin that was explained away as the result of simple rest and relaxation.